datajoedata/webscrapping_data.gov/README.md

 # webscrapping_data.gov
-This repo is mainly to showcase how I managed to webscrappe a site that has request restrictions.
+This repo is mainly to showcase how I managed to webscrappe a site that has restrictions.